-While Canada is the second largest country in the world, most of it is uninhabited.
+While Canada is the second-largest country in the world, most of it is uninhabited.
 Dotted with lakes, rivers, and shorelines, the countryside hides many gems that can only be reached by water.
-If you’re seeking Canadian natural treasures, kayaking is the perfect way to explore this land of two million lakes and over 8500 rivers.
+If you’re seeking Canadian natural treasures, kayaking is the perfect way to explore this land of two million lakes, over 8500 rivers and 3 oceans.

 Our Canadian kayaking adventures are perfect for novice paddlers and experienced adventurers alike.
 Explore the unspoiled scenery, glide through the water and encounter diverse wildlife along the way.
 Our adventurous kayaking tours are the best way to see all the wonders that Canada has to offer!

 Kayaks are light and come equipped with a paddle that has a blade on both ends.
 The paddle is constructed in a way that the paddler doesn’t have to move from side to side in order to head straight.
 Hence, it moves quickly and uses up less of the kayaker’s energy than canoeing.
 Both types of kayaks are made out of light and steadfast materials, making them easy to portage.
 All of our tours provide light and comfortable kayaks.

 There are two types of kayaks – sit inside and sit on top.
 The sit-in is more traditional and means that the paddler's lower body is inside the hull and protected from the water.
 These types of kayaks are preferred for multi-day tours in colder waters and perfect for sea or ocean kayaking.
 Sit-in kayaks keep the paddler dry even in stormy waters and are easier to maneuver through fast rapids.